-- 4.1 Method interference may be caused by contaminants in solvents, reagents, glassware, and other sample processing hardware that lead to discrete artifacts and/or elevated baselines in the chromatogram.
-All of these materials must be routinely demonstrated to be free from interferences under the conditions of the analysis by analyzing laboratory reagent blanks as described in Section 9.2. - 4.1.1 Glassware must be scrupulously cleaned.
+- 4.1 Method interferences may be caused by contaminants in solvents, reagents, glassware, and other sample processing hardware that lead to discrete artifacts and/or elevated baselines in the chromatogram.
+All of these materials must be routinely demonstrated to be free from interferences under the conditions of the analysis by analyzing laboratory reagent blanks as described in Sect.
+9.2. - 4.1.1 Glassware must be scrupulously cleaned (3).
 Clean all glassware as soon as possible after use by rinsing with the last solvent used in it.
 This should be followed by detergent washing with hot water and rinses with tap water and distilled water.
 It should then be drained dry and heated in a laboratory oven at 130°C for several hours before use.
 Solvent rinses with methanol may be substituted for the oven heating.
-After drying and cooling, glassware should be stored in a clean environment to prevent any accumulation of dust or other contaminants. - 4.1.2 Before the initial use of all glassware, the procedure described in Section 4.1.1 should be followed.
-Silanization of all glassware which will come in contact with the method analytes is necessary to prevent adsorption of the diquat and paraquat cations onto glass surfaces (Section 7.13). - 4.1.3 Plasticware should be washed with detergent and rinsed in tap water and distilled water.
-It should be drained dry before use. - 4.1.4 The use of high purity reagents and solvents helps to minimize interference problems.
+After drying and cooling, glassware should be stored in a clean environment to prevent any accumulation of dust or other contaminants. - 4.1.2 Before the initial use of all glassware, the procedure described in Sect.
+4.1.1 should be followed.
+Silanization of all glassware which will come in contact with the method analytes is necessary to prevent adsorption of the diquat and paraquat cations onto glass surfaces (7.13). - 4.1.3 Plasticware should be washed with detergent and rinsed in tap water and distilled water.
+It should be drained dry before use.

+- 4.1.4 The use of high purity reagents and solvents helps to minimize interference problems.
 Purification of solvents by distillation in all-glass systems may be required. - 4.2 Interferences may be caused by contaminants that are coextracted from the sample.
 The extent of matrix interferences will vary considerably from source to source.
 Because of the selectivity of the detection system used here, no interferences have been observed in the matrices studied.
-If interferences occur, some additional cleanup may be necessary.
+If interferences occur, some additional cleanup may be necessary. - 4.3 This method has been shown to be susceptible to interferences from Ca+2 and Mg+2 ions which may be present in hard water samples.
+These divalent cations can cause low recovery of method analytes, by interfering with the ion exchange process.
+Use of LFM samples can assist the analyst in evaluating the affect of these interferences in different matrices.

-5.0 SAFETY
+5. SAFETY